Shlok2002/blog/_posts/2022-12-16-Credit-Card.md

 As soon as you withdraw the cash, the interest starts accruing on the amount withdrawn.
 Also, cash advances on credit cards attract an additional fee.
 Some banks charge a flat amount, while others charge a percentage of the amount withdrawn.

-{% include alert.html text="For example, the cash advance fee on HDFC Regalia is 2.5% of the transaction amount." %}
+_For example, the cash advance fee on HDFC Regalia is 2.5% of the transaction amount._

 ## Maxing Out your Card